Evaluating Visual Odometry Methods for Autonomous Driving in Rain: RELATED WORK

 \subsubsection{Learning-based vs Classical Approaches}

 Recent efforts use machine learning models \cite{wang_tartanvo_2020, zhan_df-vo_2021} to identify features learnt from large amounts of data.
 Such methods are ideal for algorithms operating within the same distribution that they are trained on and achieve localization accuracy much higher than classical methods.
 However, it is unknown whether a learning algorithm is able to generalize to different environments or different weather conditions.
 We implement learning-based localization algorithms trained on either urban driving or aerial datasets, and evaluate them on urban driving datasets in different cities and different weather conditions to test their generalizability.
 Classical methods use handcrafted feature detection algorithms \cite{campos_orb-slam3_2021,engel_direct_2016} which we test to compare against learning-based methods.
-Our evaluation suggests that the learning-based algorithms generalize better to rain conditions.
+Our findings suggest that the learning-based algorithms delocalize less compared to classical methods in rain conditions.